-Audit fees consist of fees billed for professional services rendered for the audit of our year-end financial statements, reviews of our quarterly financial statements and services that are normally provided by our independent registered public accounting firm in connection with statutory and regulatory filings.
-The aggregate fees billed by PricewaterhouseCoopers LLP for audit fees, inclusive of required filings with the SEC for the year ended December 31, 2023 totaled \$1,651,835.
-The aggregate fees billed by Armanino LLP for audit fees, inclusive of required filings with the SEC for the year ended December 31, 2022 totaled \$1,092,000.
+Audit fees consist of fees billed for professional services rendered for the audit of our consolidated financial statements, including business combination activities during the year, the audit of our internal control over financial reporting, reviews of our quarterly financial statements, and reviews of SEC registration statements and related consents and comfort letters.
+The aggregate fees billed by PricewaterhouseCoopers LLP for audit fees, inclusive of required filings with the SEC for the years ended December 31, 2024 and 2023 totaled \$4,999,000 and \$1,651,835, respectively.